Skip to main content

 C-terminal domain of cellobiohydrolase I from Trichoderma reesei (2CBH).png

 This synthetic carbohydrate-binding module (CBM) from the C-terminal domain of cellobiohydrolase I consists of 36 residues.
 NMR was used to determine the structure of the CBM.
 2D NMR was used to determine the amino acids interacting with cellulose.
 The interacting side chains are shown as sticks underneath the molecular surface (gray).
-The side chains are colored according to hydrophobicity, with green (most) and yellow being hydrophobic.
-The numbering system refers to the 36 amino acid synthetic peptide, not the native protein.
-This model clearly shows this domain binds to the hydrophobic face of the cellulose microcrystal.
+The side chains are colored by hydrophobicity, with green (most hydrophobic) and yellow (somewhat hydrophobic).
+The numbering system refers to the 36-amino acid synthetic peptide, not the native protein.
+This model clearly shows that this domain binds to the hydrophobic face of the cellulose microcrystal.

 The TrCel7A CBM has glycosylated serine and threonine side chains that affect binding.
 The interaction of the CBM with the nonpolar cellulose surface is shown in Figure \(\PageIndex{22}\).